Blattner's conjecture: History

 Harish-Chandra orally attributed the conjecture to Robert James Blattner as a question Blattner raised, not a conjecture made by Blattner.
 Blattner did not publish it in any form.
 It first appeared in print in Schmid (1968), where it was first referred to as "Blattner's Conjecture," despite the results of that paper having been obtained without knowledge of Blattner's question and notwithstanding Blattner's not having made such a conjecture.
 Okamoto & Ozeki (1967) mentioned a special case of it slightly earlier.

-Schmid (1972) proved Blattner's formula in some special cases.